 QLED vs UHD TV: Quantum Dot FAQ

-- What is QLED?
-A TV panel technology that use quantum dot technology to create or enhance the color of TV screens.
+A TV panel technology that uses quantum dot technology to create or enhance the color of TV screens.

 Samsung QLED TVs